 Add the flour mixture to the yeast mixture, beating with the paddle attachment for about 3 minutes at medium-high speed.
 Scrape the dough into the center of the bowl.

 Switch to the dough hook and knead for about 5 minutes at medium speed.
+If you notice the dough is too sticky, add a little flour.

 Round the dough into a ball and place it into a greased bowl to rise (about 3 hours).